With smart planning, painting and staining your outdoor furniture can take place in less than a weekend.

 Step #2: Sand

 The next step is to sand the surfaces to be stained.
 If the old finish is in fairly good condition, it's enough to just roughen the surface.
-Start with coarse-grade sandpaper, working with the grain.
+Start with coarse-grade sandpaper, working with the grain, then move to a finer grade sandpaper until you obtain a smooth finish.
 An orbital hand sander is the perfect tool for this job, if you have one.
 If the old finish is in bad condition, you may choose to remove all the old finish down to the bare wood.
 This can be accomplished with a quality wood stain remover such as Benjamin Moore® REMOVE (315).

-If you are staining outdoor wood furniture, consider a product that’s strong enough to protect decks: ARBORCOAT® Exterior Stain.
-Formulated to protect against the harshest weather conditions as well as UV rays, ARBORCOAT offers a range of colors and opacities, including:
+If you are staining outdoor wood furniture, why not go for a product that’s strong enough to protect decks?
+ARBORCOAT® Exterior Stain is formulated to protect against the harshest weather conditions as well as UV rays.
+ARBORCOAT® offers a range of colors and opacities, including:

 - 75 Semi Transparent and Semi Solid colors: ARBORCOAT® Semi Transparent (N638) or Semi Solid (639)

-- The full Benjamin Moore portfolio of 3,500+ colors is available in Solid stain ARBORCOAT® Solid (640).
+- Solid Opaque: The full Benjamin Moore portfolio of 3,500+ colors is available in Solid stain ARBORCOAT® Solid (640).

 Once the furniture is dry, you're good to go.
 Situate your furniture where it won't be under a drip line from a roof or tree limb.
-An occasional light wash with dish detergent and warm water will help you enjoy your outdoor furniture for years to come.
+An occasional light wash with dish detergent and warm water will help you enjoy your freshly stained or painted outdoor wood furniture for years to come.

-Get more color and design inspiration for outdoor furniture from our decks page.
+Get Inspired: See color and design inspiration for outdoor furniture on our decks page, and explore ARBORCOAT®’s timeless palette of driftwood grays, warm russets and woodland greens.

 If you have wicker furniture, wrought iron patio furniture, plastic outdoor furniture, or questions on painting any other type of outdoor furniture, visit your local, independently owned Benjamin More retailer to get expert prep instructions and product recommendations.